wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

    'quick_mode' => false
 ```

-You may also want to add `SecurityCheck-LikelyFalsePositive` and
+You should also add `SecurityCheck-LikelyFalsePositive` and
 `SecurityCheck-PHPSerializeInjection` to `suppress_issue_types` (the latter
 has a high rate of false positives).